kartik-v/bootstrap-star-rating/README.md

 to your composer.json file

 You can also manually install the plugin easily to your project.
-Just use the ZIP/TAR ball links to download the assets (css and js folders) into your project.
+Just download the source [ZIP](https://github.com/kartik-v/bootstrap-star-rating/zipball/master) or [TAR ball](https://github.com/kartik-v/bootstrap-star-rating/tarball/master) and extract the plugin assets (css and js folders) into your project.

 ## Usage